Seven Inches of Satanic Panic

-Seven Inches of Satanic Panic is a release by the Swedish rock band Ghost.
-First released digitally on 13 September 2019 by Loma Vista Recordings, it features the songs "Kiss the Go-Goat" and "Mary on a Cross", written by vocalist Tobias Forge along with songwriters Salem al Fakir and Vincent Pontare.
+Seven Inches of Satanic Panic is the third EP by the Swedish rock band Ghost.
+First released digitally on 13 September 2019 by Loma Vista Recordings, it features the songs "Kiss the Go-Goat", "Mary on a Cross" and "The Future Is A Foreign Land, written by vocalist Tobias Forge along with songwriters Salem al Fakir and Vincent Pontare.
 It was later released on 7" vinyl.
 Seven Inches of Satanic Panic has been described as a two-track EP and as a single.

+In 2022, "Mary on a Cross" charted in the top 40 of thirteen European countries after trending on TikTok.
+The song was also certified Gold in Canada, France, Italy, Spain, and the United Kingdom, Platinum in Australia, New Zealand and Switzerland, and 2× Platinum in Brazil, Poland and the United States.